google/ksp/README.md

 [Glide](https://github.com/bumptech/glide), KSP reduces full compilation times by up to 25% when compared to KAPT.

-KSP is itself implemented as a compiler plugin, and the experimental KSP repository is a fork of JetBrains/kotlin.
-There are also prebuilt packages on Google's Maven repository that you can download and use without having to build the project yourself.
+KSP is itself implemented as a compiler plugin.
+There are prebuilt packages on Google's Maven repository that you can download and use without having to build the project yourself.
 For more information, see [Try it out](#try)!